mickattapat/my-app/README.md

 # MyApp

-- Learning Angular and Re Skill 😤
+- Learning Angular and Reskill 😤
 - It updates common things that are frequently used in work 😤.
 - [using tailwind css](https://tailwindcss.com/)